RphWbr/visiannot-example/README.md

 Once **ViSiAnnoT** is installed, open a console and go to the directory where you stored this repository.
 You may launch **ViSiAnnoT** with the following command line::

-    $ python3 -m visiannot -c example.ini -n
+    $ python3 -m visiannot -c example_1.ini -n

-The configuration file is ``example.ini``.
+The configuration file is ``example_1.ini``.
 The option ``-n`` disables the configuration GUI.
 You may remove this option in order to launch the configuration GUI before ViSiAnnoT GUI.

+Another configuration file is provided and may be tested: ``example_2.ini``.
+Contrary to ``example_1.ini``, events annotation is disabled but image extraction is enabled.
+Moreover, there is intervals data.

 The dataset is stored in the folder ``data``.
 The annotations are stored in the folder ``Annotations``.